flakelolz/management-app/README.md

 # DISCLAIMER

-Most things are working how they should but assigning and removing projects from an employee shows the Project ID instead of the name.
+Originally, I only had 2 days to finish this and my lack of experience didn't allow me to make a good frontend so I'm figuring out what solution I should use, HTMX or React app, at the moment.
+This was a project to get selected for a 2-month long unpaid internship.

-The frontend wouldn't have been a headache if I knew how to use a good framework for it.
+Most things are working how they should but assigning and removing projects from an employee shows the Project ID instead of the name, in the selection element.

 The Backend fine, except for me trying and failing to create a SQL Query that finds all the projects that aren't assigned to an employee.